 To extend, submit the following documents to the Office of International Services before your current form expires:

-- A letter from an academic adviser explaining the reason for, and length of, the extension
+- A letter from an academic advisor explaining the reason for, and length of, the extension

 - An updated financial certification to cover the tuition and living expenses for the extended period